Last updated: 25 May 2026

 What this means for the buyer: a Super Tuscan can be more or less anything.
 It might be a pure Cabernet Sauvignon from a coastal vineyard, a Sangiovese-Cabernet blend from inland Tuscany, or something else entirely.
 The price says more about the producer's ambition than the bottle's quality, so a Super Tuscan label by itself is not a buying signal.

-For Chianti Classico, we keep returning to Fèlsina, whose Berardenga Annata is one of the best thirty-dollar bottles in Italy and whose Rancia single-vineyard Riserva tastes like a wine twice the price.
-Isole e Olena's Cepparello, a pure Sangiovese officially classified as a Super Tuscan because it is varietal, is another bottle we always recommend when someone wants to understand why the grape gets serious people excited.
+For Chianti Classico, Fèlsina's Berardenga Annata is one of the best thirty-dollar bottles in Italy, and the Rancia single-vineyard Riserva drinks well above its price.
+Isole e Olena's Cepparello, a pure Sangiovese officially classified as a Super Tuscan because it is varietal, is one of the clearest demonstrations of what the grape can do at the top of its game.

-For Brunello, our taste runs to the more traditional camp.
-Lisini makes Brunello the way it was made before international critics got involved, and we love them for it.
-Le Ragnaie produces some of the most elegant Brunello of the modern era, particularly from their Casanovina Montosoli site.
-For special occasions, Salvioni's single-vineyard Brunello is among the great wines of Italy and priced accordingly.
+For Brunello, the traditional camp remains the most distinctive.
+Lisini is a benchmark for the older style.
+Le Ragnaie produces some of the most elegant Brunello of the modern era, particularly from the Casanovina Montosoli site.
+Salvioni's single-vineyard Brunello is among the great wines of Italy and is priced accordingly.

-On the Super Tuscan side, Tenuta San Guido's Sassicaia remains the benchmark and is still worth its money if you can find it at retail.
-Antinori's Tignanello is the gateway bottle for the category, often hovering around the hundred-dollar mark, and we think it earns the price.
-Ornellaia rewards a long cellar.
+On the Super Tuscan side, Tenuta San Guido's Sassicaia remains the benchmark for the category and is still worth the price at retail.
+Antinori's Tignanello is the most reliable gateway bottle, often around one hundred dollars, and Ornellaia rewards a long cellar.

 This website uses cookies to ensure you get the best experience on our website.